 As you can see in the photos one coat may not look the greatest, but keep going.
 As you go coat by coat the coverage will be fine.
 Some areas of my cabinets the paint did not want to stick evenly.
 Again, keep going.
 Leave it be.
 Let it dry then go on to coat number 2.
 For my cabinets I did apply 3 coats of paint.

+THIS IS IMPORTANT!
 For the 1st coat, I used only paint.
 For coat 2 and 3 I used my fine mister spray bottle to lightly apply water to the paint to help eliminate brush strokes and to evenly thin the paint.
 To do this you simply lightly mist the cabinet, dip your brush in paint and then add a thin coat of paint over the cabinets.
 DO NOT SATURATE!
 Your goal is to keep the strokes to a minimum visibly!

 I know it seems intimidating but honestly its not that bad.
 Remember, I did this entire project with my husband and I had the flu!
 (I used my step stool to get the upper cabinets and we would cycle through stages and allow to dry and loop back around.
 I took on the cabinet doors while the husband (Mark) painted to uppers and lowers.
 This allowed us to get the project done over the weekend.
 (We started Friday night around 7 pm and finished Sunday evening around 9 pm) We painted 3 coats, sanded smooth, sealed the paint with Waverly or Plaid Wax (Matte Finish), buffed and added the hardware back on.
 2 and half days time!
 WITH THE FLU!

 LISTEN FRIENDS, you got this!
 You can do this too!